veracity/veracity-documentation/sections/datafabric/iot/powerbi-connector.md

 Parameters:
 - assetid: text, UUID (GUID) of the asset we are requesting timeseries data for.
-- channels: text, UUIDs or ShortIds, comma seperated, of the channel(s) we are requesting timeseries for.
+- channels: text, UUIDs or ShortIds, comma separated, of the channel(s) we are requesting timeseries for.
 Note that all the channels must be specified by UUID or ShortId, cannot combine the two types.
 - start: datetime, start timestamp for window
 - end: datetime, end timestamp for window
 - limit: number, number of datapoints to take from start of window.